 CT: In the immediate aftermath of George Floyd's death, there were a lot of protests and statues being toppled.
 What do you think is the next step?

 Dr Muir: Like all movements, people get excited for a while and then things die down.
 There's always a long march through the institutions to bring about real and lasting change.
-But politics is about the art of the impossible and the big picture that we need to keep in front of us is ending historical racial discrimination and injustice.
+But politics is about the art of the possible and the big picture that we need to keep in front of us is ending historical racial discrimination and injustice.

 Universities have got to step up and churches have got to be much more vocal, and pulling down statues isn't where it's at.
 Yes it may be symbolic but the real question is this: how are you going to make sure we have less black men locked up in our prisons?
 How are we going to ensure that young black people aren't stopped and searched?
 How are we going to make sure that when young black people come before the courts, they don't get a disproportionately higher custodial sentence?
 How do we ensure that the attainment gap in universities is reduced and that we give young black graduates the confidence that they will enjoy the same employment opportunities as their white counterparts?